RSD-10 Pioneer: Specifications

 The missile was 16.5 m high, 1.8 m in diameter and weighed 37.1 tons.
 It was based on two solid-fuel fiberglass clad stages of the RT-21 Temp 2S (SS-16 Sinner), so it was also known as the RT-21M Pioneer.
 The missile's range was from 600 to 5700 km initially; the final model had a maximum range of possibly 7500 km.
-Initially the missile was fitted with a single one megaton, 1.6 ton warhead.
+Initially the missile was fitted with a single 1 megaton, 1.6 ton warhead.
 Later models could take one or two (and from 1980, three) additional 150 kiloton MIRV devices (Pioneer UTTH).
 The CEP was also reduced from 550 m to 150 to 450 m.
 The missile was the first Soviet missile equipped with solid fuel instead of liquid fuel, which meant that it could be launched once the order had been given instead of requiring hours doing the dangerous work of pumping the missile with liquid fuel.

 The missile used a MAZ-547A/MAZ-7916 transporter erector launcher (TEL) produced in the Belarusian SSR by the Minsk Automobile Plant.
 The TEL was originally designed for the RT-21 Temp 2S intercontinental ballistic missile.

 On 10 August 1979 testing of the modernized "Pioneer"-UTTKh (15Zh53) began at the Kapustin Yar test site.
 It continued through 14 August 1980, and on 17 December 1980 the missile was deployed.
 Designated by NATO as SS-20 Mod3, this variant had the same propulsion system as earlier versions, but due to upgrading of a command structure and instrumentation-service unit it was possible to improve accuracy (CEP) from 550 to 450 meters, to increase maximum range by 10%, and to increase the area covered by the warheads.
 This latest RSD-10 variant subsequently received NATO reporting name SS-28 Saber 2.

 Development

 It was intended to replace, or augment, the R-12 Dvina (SS-4 Sandal) and R-14 Chusovaya (SS-5 Skean) missiles deployed from 1958 and 1961 respectively in the USSR and Warsaw Pact states.
 It entered the development stage in 1966 and a design concept was approved in 1968 with the task given to the Moscow Institute of Thermal Technology and Alexander Nadiradze, who also developed the RT-21 Temp 2S in the same period.
-Flight testing began in 1974 and deployment commenced on 11 March 1976, with the first supplied units becoming operational in August of that year.
-Up to 1986, a total of 48 launch sites including a site at Pavschino, were equipped with 405 RSD-10 missiles under control of the Strategic Missile Forces.
+Flight testing began in 1974 and deployment commenced on 11 March 1976, with the first supplied units becoming operational that August.
+Up to 1986, a total of 48 launch sites including a site at Pavschino, were equipped with 435 RSD-10 missiles under control of the Strategic Missile Forces.

 There were several theories as to why the Soviet Union developed the RSD-10: